gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 ## Configuring site navigation

-The docs include custom built components to aid with navigation.
-In order to customize the navigation experience, these components allow some configurations without changing any of the React code.
+The docs include custom-built components to aid with navigation.
+To customize the navigation experience, these components allow some configurations without changing any of the React code.

 ### Adjusting breadcrumb titles